MarshmelloSUCKS/Icecast95/README.md

 1) Navigate to /etc/icecast2.

-2) Delete the folders "admin" and "web".
-Don't worry about this, the folders in this archive have everything needed to replace the old files.
-You can back up these folders elsewhere if you so desire.
+2) Back up the "admin" and "web" folders elsewhere in the event that you need to revert back.
+Once you have them backed up, go ahead and delete these folders from the Icecast directory.

 3) Copy the "admin" and "web" folders from the archive into /etc/icecast2.